tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 Soderstrom & Bjork, 2015).
-Varied training has been shown to influence learning in myriad domains including categorization of simple stimuli (Hahn et al., 2005; Maddox & Filoteo, 2011; Posner & Keele, 1968), complex categorization (Nosofsky, Sanders, Zhu, et al., 2018), language learning (Jones & Brandt, 2020; Perry et al., 2010; Twomey et al., 2018;
+Varied training has been shown to influence learning in myriad domains including categorization of simple stimuli (Hahn et al., 2005; Maddox & Filoteo, 2011; Posner & Keele, 1968), complex categorization (**nosofskyModelguidedSearchOptimal2018?**), language learning (Jones & Brandt, 2020; Perry et al., 2010; Twomey et al., 2018; Wonnacott et al., 2012), anagram completion (Goode et al., 2008), trajectory extrapolation (Fulvio et al., 2014), task switching (Sabah et al., 2019), associative learning (J. C. Lee et al., 2019), visual search (George & Egner, 2021; Gonzalez & Madhavan, 2011; T. A.
-Wonnacott et al., 2012), anagram completion (Goode et al., 2008), trajectory extrapolation (Fulvio et al., 2014), task switching (Sabah et al., 2019), associative learning (J. C. Lee et al., 2019), visual search (George & Egner, 2021; Gonzalez & Madhavan, 2011; T. A. Kelley & Yantis, 2009), voice identity learning (Lavan et al., 2019), simple motor learning (Braun et al., 2009; Kerr & Booth, 1978; Roller et al., 2001;
+Kelley & Yantis, 2009), voice identity learning (Lavan et al., 2019), simple motor learning (Braun et al., 2009; Kerr & Booth, 1978; Roller et al., 2001; Willey & Liu, 2018a), sports training (Green et al., 1995;
-Willey & Liu, 2018a), sports training (Green et al., 1995; North et al., 2019), and training on a complex video game (Seow et al., 2019).
+North et al., 2019), and training on a complex video game (Seow et al., 2019).
 Training variation has received a particularly large amount of attention within the domain of visuomotor skill learning.
 Much of this research has been influenced by the work of Schmidt (1975), who proposed a schema-based account of motor learning as an attempt to address the longstanding problem of how novel movements are produced.
 According to Schema Theory, learners possess general motor programs for classes of movements (e.g. throwing a ball with an underhand movement), as well as